Tekion Store

 • Limited Inventory Managers

-Inventory Managers handle multiple orders during their shift and need to “quickly juggle” between the product list and the cart to confirm the right item in the right quantity.
+Inventory Managers handle multiple orders during their shift and might need to “quickly juggle” between the available products and the cart to confirm the right item in the right quantity.

 The inventory managers are familiar with the different products as part of their job.
-On a busy day, they don’t have time to read through descriptions.
-So “descriptions didn’t add any value”
+On a busy day, they don’t have time to read through descriptions, they just scan real quick.

 Designing for Developer Constraints